helm/charts/stable/rabbitmq-ha/README.md

 ### Custom Secret

-Similar to custom ConfigMap, `customSecret` can be used to override the default secret.yaml provided.
+Similar to custom ConfigMap, `secret.autogenerate` and `secret.overrideName` can be used to override the default secret.yaml provided, and
+`rabbitmqCert.secret.autogenerate` and `rabbitmqCert.secret.overrideName` can be used to override the default certificates.

+### Prometheus Monitoring & Alerts

+Prometheus and its features can be enabled by setting `prometheus.enabled` to `true`.
+See values.yaml for more details and configuration options